 What are the signs of a hormonal imbalance?

-- Depression, anxiety and mood problems– fluctuations in hormones such as cortisol and estrogen are directly linked with mood issues such as depression, anxiety and irritability.
+Fluctuations in hormones such as cortisol and estrogen often result in mood issues such as depression, anxiety and irritability.

-- Fatigue– do you find that you simply can’t make it though your day without grabbing something caffeinated?
+Do you find that you simply can’t make it though your day without grabbing something caffeinated?
 Or maybe you look for a sugary afternoon snack to help give you some energy?
 This can happen even when you do get plenty of sleep.
-Chronic stress or thyroid hormone imbalances are often the culprit.
+Chronic stress or a thyroid hormone imbalance may be the culprit.

-- High blood sugar– when the stress response is triggered in the body, glucose is release to give the body fuel so that it has the energy it needs to fight or run.
+A hormone imbalance can contribute to blood sugar issues.
+When a stressful situation triggers a stress response, the body releases glucose for fuel.
+The glucose gives the body the energy it needs to fight or run.
 This raises blood sugar levels.
 If stress is chronically high, it will also cause chronically high blood sugar levels, which can ultimately lead to insulin resistance and diabetes.

 If you are facing any of these symptoms, you CAN help to reverse them naturally.
 Learning how to manage stress and supporting the body’s natural healing abilities can help.
-If you are interested in learning more about how to balance your hormones naturally, contact me!
+Contact me if you want to learn more about how to balance your hormones naturally!